 - (1) This Act may be called the Equality Act 2019 - (2) It shall come into force on such date as the Central Government may, by notification in the Official Gazette, appoint. - 2.
-In this Act, unless the context otherwise requires, - a.
+Definitions In this Act, unless the context otherwise requires, - a.
 "Adverse effect" includes the withholding of a benefit given to others, including minimal, symbolic or nominal adverse effects or detriments; - b.
 "Age" includes the conditions of disadvantage and vulnerability suffered by persons on the basis of their age, whether lower or advanced age; - c.
 "Appropriate Government" means in relation to the Central Government or any establishment wholly or substantially financed by that Government, or a Cantonment Board constituted under the Cantonments Act, 2006, the Central Government; and in relation to a State Government or any establishment, wholly or substantially financed by that Government, or any local authority, other than a Cantonment Board, the State Government; - d.
 "Boycott" means any call for or practice of any social, economic, political, cultural or other form of avoidance, ostracism, excommunication, expulsion or exclusion that is targeted against or likely to adversely affect any person or groups on one or more protected characteristics; - e.
-Care-giver" means any person including parents and other family members who with or without payment provides care, support or assistance to a child, person with disability and people with mental illness; - f.
-"Caste" includes all identified castes in India and includes the Scheduled Castes recognized under Article 341 of the Constitution;
+"Care-giver" means any person including parents and other family members who with or without payment provides care, support or assistance to a child, person with disability and people with mental illness;